 Does It Really Work?

 As a minimal treatment option, coconut oil functions to coat the esophagus and lining of the throat.
 This coating prevents pain and discomfort associated with acid reflux.
 However, there is more to this treatment than just that.
 Coconut oil is a natural antibacterial agent.
 Studies have recently revealed that acid reflux may be correlated to overgrowth of bacteria in the stomach.
-As such, a daily dose of organic and unrefined coconut oil functions to eliminate the bacteria and cure the condition.
+As such, a daily dose of organic and unrefined coconut oil functions to eliminate the bacteria and treat the condition.
 Additionally, the oil helps establish better digestive health and functioning.

 How Do I Use Coconut Oil to Treat Acid Reflux?